 Check out some more thoughts runners have during a winter run for a good laugh.

-It’s great to head out for a run knowing you won’t feel like you’re dying of thirst, but this doesn’t mean that you aren’t losing any water.
+One bonus of jogging in winter is that you likely won’t feel like you’re dying of thirst – but this doesn’t mean that you aren’t losing any water.

 Staying hydrated in the winter is just as important as the summer, even if it doesn’t feel like it.
 Make a point to continue to bring water with you on those long runs, and rehydrate as soon as you get home – even if you don’t feel thirsty.